What is a Low Sodium Diet?

 Hypertension has become a major issue in American society primarily due to lack of exercise and unhealthy diet.
 High sodium intake is one major factor of the American diet that can be linked to hypertension.

 Doctors around the world are in agreement that lowering sodium intake can help decrease blood pressure along with a healthy diet and exercise.

 Cardiovascular disease is the number one chronic disease that Americans suffer from today.
 About 659,000 people die from heart disease per year in America which equals about 1 person every 36 seconds.

 Cardiovascular disease is a chronic condition that can be developed from an unhealthy diet and lack of exercise.
 High sodium intake has been linked to both cardiovascular disease and hypertension.

-Low sodium diets are recommended by doctors and dietitians for anyone with a heart condition, including heart failure.
+Low sodium diets are recommended by doctors and dietitians for most people with a heart condition, including heart failure.